Ancien régime

-The ancien régime (/ˌɒ̃sjæ̃ reɪˈʒiːm/; /fr/; lit. 'old rule') was the political and social system of the Kingdom of France that the French Revolution overturned through its abolition in 1790 of the feudal system of the French nobility and in 1792 through its execution of King Louis XVI and declaration of a republic.
+The ancien régime (/ˌɒ̃sjæ̃ reɪˈʒiːm/; /fr/; lit. 'former regime') was the political and social system of the Kingdom of France that the French Revolution overturned.
+This was accomplished through its abolition in 1790 of the feudal system of the French nobility and in 1792 through its execution of King Louis XVI and declaration of a republic.
 "Ancien régime" is now a common metaphor for "a system or mode no longer prevailing".
 (Note: According to the Oxford English Dictionary (second edition, 1989) and the New Oxford American Dictionary (third edition, 2010), the original French is translated "old rule".
 The term no longer needs to be italicised since it has become part of the English language.
 According to the New Oxford American Dictionary (2010), when it is capitalised, it refers specifically to the political and social system in France before the French Revolution.
 When it is not capitalised, it can refer to any political or social system that has been displaced.)

-The administrative and social structures of the ancien régime in France evolved across years of state-building, legislative acts (like the Ordinance of Villers-Cotterêts), and internal conflicts.
+The administrative and social structures of the ancien régime in France evolved across centuries of state-building, legislative acts (like the Ordinance of Villers-Cotterêts), and internal conflicts.
 The attempts of the House of Valois to reform and re-establish control over the scattered political centres of the country were hindered by the Wars of Religion from 1562 to 1598.
 During the House of Bourbon, much of the reigns of Henry IV and Louis XIII and the early years of Louis XIV focused on administrative centralization.
 Despite the notion of "absolute monarchy" (typified by the king's right to issue orders through lettres de cachet) and efforts to create a centralized state, ancien régime France remained a country of systemic irregularities: administrative, legal, judicial, and ecclesiastic divisions and prerogatives frequently overlapped, the French nobility struggled to maintain their influence in local judiciary and state branches while the Fronde and other major internal conflicts violently contested additional centralization.